Will PKV Be Too Expensive When You Retire?

 The basic-coverage portion of a PKV premium (the Basisabsicherung, typically 80–90 % of the total premium) remains fully deductible as a special expense (Sonderausgabe) under § 10 Abs.
 1 Nr.
 3 EStG, in retirement just as during working life.
 There is no age cap on this.

 For retirees with taxable income above the basic exemption, this can be a meaningful annual deduction.
 A retired PKV contract paying €500/month means roughly €4,800–€5,400/year deductible against pension and other income.
-It is not a complete offset, but it is structurally larger than what GKV-retirees deduct from voluntary or KVdR contributions.
+It is not a complete offset, but for a retiree with sizeable income it is often larger than what a voluntarily-GKV-insured retiree can deduct, since GKV in voluntary retirement assesses a broader income basis and the contribution on the non-pension portion is not deductible at the same rate.

-There is no employer subsidy in retirement (no employer is paying anything), and the broader income basis on which a freiwillig-GKV-versichert retiree pays is not deductible at the same rate, so the relative tax treatment is one of the smaller-but-real points in PKV's favour at the retirement stage.
+There is no employer subsidy in retirement (no employer is paying anything), so the relative tax treatment is one of the smaller-but-real points in PKV's favour at the retirement stage.

 The GKV comparison: not automatic relief

-KVdR (Krankenversicherung der Rentner) is the favourable GKV retirement status.
-To qualify, you have to meet the 9/10 pre-insurance rule (Vorversicherungszeit) under § 5 Abs.
-1 Nr.
-11 SGB V: at least 9/10 of the second half of your working life has to have been spent in GKV.
-(Each child you raised counts as 3 years of qualifying time toward the rule, since 2017.)
-If you qualify, your statutory DRV pension is assessed at the full ~17.5 % rate, but the Deutsche Rentenversicherung pays half (around 7.3 %) as a subsidy.
-You only carry the other half.
+KVdR stands for Krankenversicherung der Rentner.
+The 9/10-Vorversicherungszeit condition means at least 9/10 of the second half of your working life has to have been spent in GKV.
+(Each child you raised counts as 3 years of qualifying time toward that, since 2017.)
+For those who qualify, the statutory DRV pension is assessed at the full ~17.5 % rate, but the Deutsche Rentenversicherung directly bears half (around 8.75 % in 2026) per § 249a SGB V; you carry only the other half.

 If you do not meet the 9/10 rule, you fall into voluntary GKV in retirement.
 The assessment basis is much broader: all income counts, including private pensions, capital gains, rental income, and Versorgungswerk pensions.
 There is no DRV subsidy on Versorgungswerk pensions or on capital income.
 You pay the full bill yourself.